Higher Education Institutions Face Increased Scrutiny of Cybersecurity Measures

 3“Postsecondary Institution Data-Security Overview & Requirements,” Presentation, 2017 FSA Training Conference for Financial Aid Professionals

 Dan serves as Partner and Higher Education Services Director at CapinCrouse.
-He has more than 30 years of public accounting experience leading audit engagements of nonprofit organizations and for-profit industries.
-He has served on the Board of Trustees of Davis College since 1993.
+Dan has more than 35 years of public accounting experience leading audit engagements of nonprofit organizations and for-profit industries.
+He leads the firm’s higher education practice segment, which includes more than 80 client relationships, and commits a significant portion of his professional time to board training, strategic planning initiatives, and accreditation support.
+He served on the Board of Trustees of Davis College for 25 years.
 Prior to joining the firm in 2006, Dan managed audits of financial institutions, construction contractors, and manufacturers.